-Longsight Community Primary completed its seventh full year as a school with surpluses in all years.
-Unity Community Primary completed its fifth full year as an operating school and made a surplus.
-Prior to opening a full seven year financial budget was submitted, prepared within the parameters from the Department of Education, and this formed the basis for the Free School Funding Agreement.
-On the basis of results and the planned budgets the Trustees are of the opinion that both schools of Big Life Schools have adequate resources to continue for the foreseeable future.
+Longsight Community Primary completed its ninth full year as a school with marginal surplus in the year.
+Unity Community Primary completed its seventh full year as an operating school and made a marginal surplus.
+On the basis of current results and planned budgets the Trustees are of the opinion that both schools of Big Life Schools have adequate resources to continue for the foreseeable future.
 For this reason it has adopted the going concern basis in preparing the financial statements.